apomorphic/apomorphic.github.io/content/posts/ageing-biomarkers-welfare.md

 Title: Assessing biomarkers of ageing as measures of cumulative animal welfare
 Date: 2019-09-27
-Tags: ageing, science, animal welfare
+Tags: ageing, science, animal welfare, effective altruism
 Slug: ageing-biomarkers-welfare

 *This article is cross-posted from the Wild Animal Initiative website.
 The original is [here][original].
-It is also available on the EA Forum [here][eaforum]*
+It is also available on the EA Forum [here][eaforum].*

 [original]: https://www.wildanimalinitiative.org/blog/biomarkers-cumulative-welfare
 [eaforum]: https://forum.effectivealtruism.org/posts/QnwxhgrFARoJ2sMvA/assessing-biomarkers-of-ageing-as-measures-of-cumulative